jessoehrlein/rstudiotest/README.md

 # rstudiotest
 repository for testing my git and rstudio setup
-This is a line from Rstudio
+This is a line from RStudio.